longkunxuluke/longkunxuluke.github.io/_pages/about.md

 ## Research Interests

 My research is mainly about theoretical and computational chemistry.
 I develop and apply both first-principle based and data driven computational methods to study chemical properties (photochemistry, redox potential, pKa, thermodynamics, etc), catalysis and reactions in various solvent environment.
-I am also interested in employing computational techniques and data science for the design of drugs, batteries and materials, as well as solving other real-world problems.
+I am also interested in employing computational techniques and data science for the design of drugs, batteries and materials, retrosynthesis, as well as solving other real-world problems beyond the domain of chemistry.

 I think a good computational method should be theoretically simple (elegant), easy to use (black-box & automatic) and generally effective for most systems (versatile).
 A good calculation should aim to predict something new that has never been reported or explain the physical mechanism that cannot be fully explained experimentally, not to repeat the experimental conclusion.